Joseph Cheer, Ph.D.

 Andrew graduated from the Johns Hopkins University in 2012 with a B.S. in Biomedical Engineering.

-He assists with ongoing studies on endocannabinoid modulation of dopamine transmission and effects on goal-directed behaviors via electrochemical and optogenetic techniques.
+In the Cheer Lab, Andrew assists with ongoing studies on endocannabinoid modulation of dopamine transmission and effects on goal-directed behaviors via electrochemical and optogenetic techniques.